hemantmewada/entertainment-app-client/README.md

 ## 🌐 Preview

-To use the application, visit [Movies Entertainment App](https://movies-entertainment-app-three-triump.netlify.app/) and log in using your Google or Github account to access extra features like reviews and bookmarks.
+To use the application, visit [Movies Entertainment App](https://entertainment-app-client.vercel.app/) and log in using your Google or Github account to access extra features like reviews and bookmarks.

 ## 🚀 Technologies Used

-This application was created using [create-t3-app](https://github.com/t3-oss/create-t3-app) and built using the following technologies:
+This application was created using [npm create vite@latest] and built using the following technologies:

-- [Next.js](https://nextjs.org/) : A React framework for building server-side rendered and static web applications.
 - [Tailwind CSS](https://tailwindcss.com/) : A utility-first CSS framework for building custom designs.
 - [Axios](https://axios-http.com/) : A promise-based HTTP client for the browser and Node.js.